 GCSE and A Level Geography - Suitable for Year 10-12 (KS4 & 5)

 The recent annual NLA London Tall Buildings Survey shows there are 500+ new skyscrapers planned for our city.
 This has a huge impact on the way areas in London look, feel and are used.
-This workshop introduces students to what tall buildings are, why London needs them and how we build them.
+This is an introductory workshop to the daily challenges of engineers working on tall buildings in London.
 Through hands-on STEM challenges students will gain an understanding of the role of tall buildings in regeneration as well as learning about the construction and engineering innovations that allow us to build them.

 Digital Design Skills Workshop (KS3-KS5) Toggle